nickjj/flask-static-digest/README.md

 same time it also works with Webpack, Grunt, Gulp or any other build tool you can think of.
 This tool does not depend on or compete with existing asset build tools.**

+If you're already using Webpack or a similar tool, that's great.
+Webpack takes care of bundling your assets and helps convert things like SASS to CSS and ES6+ JS to browser compatible JS.
+That is solving a completely different problem than what this extension solves.
+This extension will further optimize your static files after your build tool produces its output files.

+This extension does things that Webpack alone cannot do because in order for things like md5 tagging to work Flask needs to be aware of how to map those hashed file names back to regular file names you would reference in your Jinja 2 templates.

 ## How does it work?